morganecf/jitsi-party/README.md

 ### Prerequisites
 This document assumes an environment with docker/docker-compose, with a user account able to interact with the daemon (*without* needing sudo).

+Protocol Buffer Compiler is required to be installed before running.

 ### Running the app locally
 ```bash
 make pull && make up && make db